18 Indians among 23 killed in huge factory fire in Sudan

 At least 18 Indians were among 23 people killed and over 130 injured in a horrific LPG tanker blast that destroyed a ceramic factory in Sudan, the Indian mission said here on Wednesday.
 Sixteen Indians were missing after the incident that happened at Seela Ceramic Factory in Bahri area in the Sudanese capital Khartoum on Tuesday.

-"Some of the missing may be in the list of the dead which we are still to receive as identification is not possible because of the bodies being burnt," it added.
-Official sources in New Delhi said 68 Indians were working in the factory.
+"Some of the missing may be in the list of dead which we are still to receive as identification is not possible because of the bodies being burnt," it added.
+Official Sources in New Delhi said 68 Indians were working in the factory.

+The injured have been admitted at Al-Amal Hospital, Omdurman Teaching Hospital and Ibrahim Malik Hospital.
+"Our Ambassador has visited these hospitals and assured that all possible assistance will be provided.
+Our Embassy @EoI_Khartoum has reached out to the injured workers & their families, extending necessary help in this difficult time," the External Affairs Minister tweeted.

+He said the Indian Embassy in Khartoum is in constant touch with the factory management and the embassy staff has been stationed at the site as well.
+"We are working with the Sudanese authorities to facilitate the identification of the deceased at the earliest," he said.

-The Indian Embassy on Wednesday issued a detailed list of Indians who were hospitalized, went missing or survived the tragedy.
-As per its data, seven people have been hospitalized, with four in critical condition.
+The Indian Embassy on Wednesday issued a detailed list of Indians who were hospitalised, went missing or survived the tragedy.
+As per its data, seven people have been hospitalised, with four in critical condition.

 A total of 34 Indians who survived have been accommodated at the Saloomi Ceramics Factory residence.
 According to a statement issued by the Sudanese government, the blast in a gas tanker triggered the fire in an industrial area because of which 23 people were killed and more than 130 injured.